 Students from each class will be chosen by their teacher as the student of the week who best exemplify the leadership habit of the month.
 Students and parents will be invited to a Principal's Pride ceremony that will take place on Wednesday mornings in the Media Center to celebrate their efforts.
 Student names will be posted on a bulletin board and put on display in the library.

 Students can earn "PAW"sitive Tickets by demonstrating the BIG 3 (being examples to their peers) or Leadership (7 Habits).
+This year we will be calling them "Making Waves" tickets to go along with our theme.
 Once a student has earned 5 "PAW"sitive tickets they may trade their tickets in at the office during their lunchtime for a token.
 Tokens may be used in the Token Tower to receive a small prize.

 Each teacher will use classroom incentives for students who follow the classroom expectations.
 See your child’s teacher for more details.